KnapsackPro/docs.knapsackpro.com/docusaurus/docs/ruby/reference.md

 KNAPSACK_PRO_RSPEC_SPLIT_BY_TEST_EXAMPLES=true
 ```

-Make sure to read the details in the [RSpec guide](/ruby/rspec/#parallelize-test-examples-instead-of-files).
+Make sure to read the details in [Split by test examples](/ruby/split-by-test-examples).

 ### Related FAQs